|

 0 Comments

+Tim Weir helps with watering the shrubs there.
+Thank you Tim & Debbie!
+I hope you can make it to Duck and enjoy the Fall weather!
 The Town of Duck recently purchased a tract of land in the Village area known as the Herron property and they have decided to utilize this property.
 To that end, they are asking Duck property owners for comments and feedback.

 If you are interested, you can fill out the survey here.
 The following items were emailed out to community members: